 As a rule of thumb, if your floor is acceptable for tiling, then it will be acceptable for heating.
 On particle board or wooden subfloors, we recommend using tile and slate underlay.
 Hard or sharp particles should be removed and the floors should be completely free of dust, dirt and grease.
 Depending upon the local council requirements and installation details, if waterproofing is required, is typically done after the heating has been installed.
 If in doubt, please contact your local representative.

 The floor must be laid with either a flexible adhesive or a flexible additive.
-Your tiler or tile supplier will be able to advise you on the best type of adhesive for your installation.
 Once the heating elements have been installed, the tiler should be the only person to walk on the floor.
 If you need to walk on the floor, you should do so only wearing socks or soft shoes.

 Heating time depends on the thickness of the tiles and whether the subfloor is concrete or wood, general levels of insulation and floor insulation.
 On an insulated wooden subfloor, it takes approximately 20 to 40 minutes for the floor to feel warm, then approximately 45 to 90 minutes to heat the room.
 On a non-insulated concrete floor, it will take even longer.
 It will also take longer for the floor to cool down once the heater has been turned off.